All children develop a little differently. If you are concerned about your child's development, talk to your child's health care provider.

 - Experiences separation anxiety and may cling to parents

 - May make brief journeys away from parents to explore in familiar settings

 You can help your 12-month-old develop skills through play:

 - Provide different stimuli, such as going to the mall or zoo.

 - Build vocabulary by reading and naming people and objects in the environment.

 - Teach hot and cold through play.

 - Provide large toys that can be pushed to encourage walking.

-- Try using a transition object to help decrease separation anxiety.
+- Try using a transitional object to help with separation anxiety.